 Impact

 During a concurrent fork scenario on the Linux kernel, the scheduler registers a newly created task as an MMCID user before the task becomes visible in the thread and global task lists.
 Because the per‑CPU threshold handling runs before this visibility, the scheduler may fail to fix the task’s CID, causing a stall when it later attempts to acquire a CID.
-The flaw is a classic race condition (CWE‑821) that can freeze the system, representing a denial‑of‑service.
-This also makes it symmetrical vs. exit() where the task is removed as a CID user before the task is removed from the thread and task lists.
+This classic race condition is identified as CWE‑821 and additionally labeled NVD‑CWE‑noinfo, which can freeze the system.
+The flaw is analogous to the exit() symmetry issue where the task is removed as a CID user before the task is removed from the thread and task lists.

 Affected Systems